gsoft-inc/wl-web-configs/packages/tsup-configs/README.md

 });
 ```

 The provided options will be merged with the default options.
-Given that a provided option match a default option, it will override the default option.
+Given that a provided option matches a default option, it will override the default option.
 If you prefer to extend the default option, you can import the `DefaultBuildOptions` object and handle the merging code in your configuration file:

 ```ts
 // tsup.build.ts